rorihara/Keplerian_Mask_Generator/README.md

 ## Output

--If savefits is True, the generated mask will be saved as a FITS file.
+- If savefits is True, the generated mask will be saved as a FITS file.
--If make_animation is True, an animation will be created for the specified velocity range.
+- If make_animation is True, an animation will be created for the specified velocity range.

 ##